CURRICULUM

 Quality teaching and learning at Glen Osmond is about ensuring a robust curriculum that reflects an understanding of the changing nature of young people as learners and the challenges and demands that will continue to shape learning in the future.
 The school’s broad educational goals include supporting students to become successful learners, confident individuals and active and informed citizens.

-The Australian Curriculum guides teaching and learning programs
+The Australian Curriculum guides teaching and learning programs in the areas of:

 • English